-The ambry is a cupboard located in the St. Mary Chapel which is at the right of the narthex (front entry of the church).
-It is used for reserving the consecrated hosts for communion in home or hospital visits for those who cannot attend Sunday worship and, in some Anglican Churches, to store the oil of chrism used for anointing.
-A light burns near it to indicate that it contains the sacrament.

-Hymn 67 (Blue Book)

-Comfort, comfort ye my people

-Psalm 42
+The Dismissal

-The Dismissal Deacon: Let us go forth into the world, rejoicing in the power of the Spirit.
+Deacon: Let us go forth into the world, rejoicing in the power of the Spirit.

 All: Thanks be to God.

 The Bible texts of the Old Testament, Epistle and Gospel lessons are from the New Revised Standard Version Bible, copyright 1989 by the Division of Christian Education of the National Council of the Church of Christ in the USA, and used by permission.
 Gloria, Sanctus, and Agnus Dei by Jeffrey Smith © 1990, Morningstar Music Publications/Birnamwood Publications.
 All rights reserved.
 Used with permission.
-OneLicense #A-400994 RECYCLE THIS BULLETIN by placing it on one of the tables at the back of the room Please Remember in Your Prayers This Week: Parishioners: Meredith Franklin, the Tucker family, Jerry Long, Kenneth Decker, Garry Land, Bobbie Aiken, Jo Tyler, Mike Craft, Keith MacKay, Betty Leviner, Lisette Johnson, Becky Lee, Robin Goodman, Mike Oliver, Steve Row, Margaret Franklin, Phyllis Iverson, Juette Iverson, Marsha Iverson, David Christiana, Samantha Ridley, and Bill Piercy.
-Our extended family and friends: Sandra Painter, Frank Eberly and family, the Owen Family, Ron, Pam, Jodi, Laurence, Sarah Grace, Duncan, Will, and the McDuff Family, John Golden III, Kathy, Suzanne, Susan, Cynthia, Barbara Taylor, Jane, Corey Sims, Karen Sokohl, Kathy Treaster, Florence, Terry Brown, Edward, Stefan, Olivia, Michelle, Becca and her family, Don Foltz, Norma Hylton, Betty Kuhn, Vickie and her mom, Thorp, Fraser and the boys, Lyle, Candace Franco, Lee Hyden (Anne Kambourian's daughter), the Dummitt family, the Downey family, Elizabeth and David Hardison, Ginny Jones, Ronnie, Nicholas, the Sonant family, Gloria Wiley, Rick McGeorge, Amy Burks, Kristy Rose, Martha, Randi Smith, Marion Broome, and Hollis Daniels.
-Those who have died: remembering especially Farid Alan Schintzius.
-Those celebrating birthdays: especially Clare van Loenen, Kenneth Bradford, Jason Bogard, and Odin Landers.
-Those celebrating anniversaries: especially Allison MacKay and Michael Evranian.
-Diocesan Cycle of Prayer: Pray for the congregations and clergy of Christ Church, Gordonsville; Grace Church, Bremo Bluff; La Iglesia Santa Maria, Falls Church, and St. James, Warrenton.
-Metro Richmond Cycle of Prayer: We pray for the families of Metropolitan Richmond: For the care and protection of infants, children, and youth; for the intimate knowledge that each one is a beloved child of God.
-Please inform the office of any changes to the prayer list.
+OneLicense #A-400994.
+RECYCLE THIS BULLETIN by placing it on one of the tables at the back of the room

+The Ambry The ambry is a cupboard located in the St. Mary Chapel which is at the right of the narthex (front entry of the church).
+It is used for reserving the consecrated hosts for communion in home or hospital visits for those who cannot attend Sunday worship and, in some Anglican Churches, to store the oil of chrism used for anointing.
+A light burns near it to indicate that it contains the sacrament.
+Please Remember in Your Prayers This Week: Parishioners: Meredith Franklin, the Tucker family, Jerry Long, Kenneth Decker, Garry Land, Bobbie Aiken, Jo Tyler, Mike Craft, Keith MacKay, Betty Leviner, Lisette Johnson, Becky Lee, Robin Goodman, Mike Oliver, Steve Row, Margaret Franklin, Phyllis Iverson, Juette Iverson, Marsha Iverson, David Christiana, Samantha Ridley, and Bill Piercy.
+Our extended family and friends: Ron, Pam, Jodi, Laurence, Sarah Grace, Duncan, Will, and the McDuff Family, John Golden III, Kathy, Suzanne, Susan, Cynthia, Barbara Taylor, Jane, Corey Sims, Karen Sokohl, Kathy Treaster, Florence, Terry Brown, Edward, Stefan, Olivia, Michelle, Becca and her family, Don Foltz, Norma Hylton, Betty Kuhn, Vickie and her mom, Thorp, Fraser and the boys, Lyle, Candace Franco, Lee Hyden (Anne Kambourian's daughter), the Dummitt family, the Downey family, Elizabeth and David Hardison, Ginny Jones, Ronnie, Shelby, Nicholas, the Sonant family, Gloria Wiley, Rick McGeorge, Amy Burks, Kristy Rose, Martha, Randi Smith, Marion Broome, and Hollis Daniels.
+Those who have died:

+Those celebrating birthdays: especially Robert Tillman and William Tillman.
+Those celebrating anniversaries:

+Diocesan Cycle of Prayer: Pray in thanksgiving for God's Creation and those who care for it Metro Richmond Cycle of Prayer: We pray for the families of Metropolitan Richmond: For single-parent families, adoptive families, foster families, and for households that are communities of friends.
+For elderly persons living in their own homes, in retirement communities, and in nursing institutions.
 PARISH STAFF The Rev. Benjamin R. Badgett, Rector The Rev. Charles D. Aiken, Jr., Associate Rector The Rev. Dr. Sarah Kye Price, Priest Affiliate Malinda Collier, Director of Lay Ministry/Formation Amos Goldie, Minister of Music Steve Barnes, Parish Administrator Cassandra Price, Nursery rector@stmarksrva.org buckaiken4@gmail.com office@stmarksrva.org dre@stmarksrva.org office@stmarksrva.org office@stmarksrva.org Office Hours: Tuesday to Thursday 11-4 Pastoral Emergencies 804-385-6821 OR 804-304-5062 THE VESTRY 2024: Karen Franklin, Pastoral Care Team Liaison Rob McTier, Worship Team Liaison Mickie Jones, Parish Life Team Liaison 2025: Blair McDuff, Evangelism Team Liaison Scott Pennington, Sr. Warden, Property Team Liaison Paul Shane, Finance Team Liaison 2026: Becky Adams, Education Team Liasion Gaye Frugard, Outreach Team Liasion Kate Williams, Jr. Warden, Stewardship Team Liasion Ex-officio Treasurer: Suzanne Long Register: Mickie Jones ST. MARK'S TRUSTEES:

-Harold Wright

-Beth Wentworth

-Wes Kaufman

-MINISTRY TEAMS AND CHAIRS:
+Harold Wright Beth Wentworth Bill Martin MINISTRY TEAMS AND CHAIRS: